-Suppose that you want an action to be displayed only when some elements have specific values: On the Sales Orders (SO301000) form, you want the Print Sales Order/Quote action to be displayed only when the Description box is not empty and when the Status is Open.
+Suppose that you want an action to be hidden only when some elements have specific values: On the Sales Orders (SO301000) form, you want the Print Sales Order/Quote action (which is a menu command on the Reports menu) to be hidden when the Total box equals zero and the Status is Open.
 To configure this condition, do the following:

-- 1. Add the Sales Orders screen to the list of customized screens, as described in To Add a Page Item for an Existing Form. - 2.
+- 1. Add the Sales Orders form to the list of customized screens, as described in To Add a Page Item for an Existing Form. - 2.
 In the navigation pane of the Customization Project Editor, click Conditions under the SO301000 node.